leon4rd/test/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.